Coronavirus (COVID 19) Information

 The U.S. Coast Guard has regulatory authority to control and/or deny all vessel “Notice of Arrivals” transiting to U.S. Ports.
 All passenger and commercial vessels that have arrived or are expected to arrive at the port are in compliance with the current policies, procedures and guidelines of the U.S. Coast Guard, U.S. Customs and Border Protection and the federal Centers for Disease Control and Prevention.

-We continue to move cargo at our terminals while taking all precautions necessary to protect workers during the COVID-19 public health crisis.
-Cargo business is continuing strong with record revenues for the first quarter.
+We continue to move cargo through our terminals while taking all precautions necessary to protect workers during the COVID-19 public health crisis.

 Public health officials recommend personal hygiene and frequent hand washing as the best way to prevent illness.